 - 1963: First organizational meeting to discuss the formation of the “Western Inter-College Conference” (WICC) held at MRJC.
 Representatives from CLC, LJC, MRJC, NAIT and SAIT were present

 - 1964: WICC begins its first competitive athletic season in the officially sanctioned sport of men’s basketball.
-The sports of volleyball, hockey, cross country running, curling, badminton, and bowling were competed on an exhibition basis only.
+The sports of volleyball, hockey, cross country running, curling, badminton, and bowling competed on an exhibition basis only.
 Fine Arts competitions were also held in debating, public speaking, dramatic arts, newspaper, and yearbook.
 CLC, LJC, MRJC, NAIT and SAIT were the competing colleges

 - 1965: Hockey, wrestling, golf, and volleyball were added as officially sanctioned conference sports